umami-hep/umami/paper/paper.md

 We present `Umami`, a Python toolkit designed for training machine learning algorithms for jet flavour tagging.
 The software is widely used within the ATLAS collaboration to design neural networks which classify jets originating from bottom quarks, charm quarks or other sources.
-While the software is customized for this application, it is not limited to it.
+While the software is customised for this application, it is not limited to it.
 It is straightforward to modify the expected input features and target classes, such that the general preprocessing and training capabilities can be used in wider contexts.
 The identification of charged particle tracks or classification of hadronically decaying tau leptons present relevant and adequate possible use-cases.

 # Acknowledgements